yashjain12/DBSCAN/README.md

 # DBScan
-DB Scan algorithm from scratch.
+DBSCAN lgorithm from scratch.
 With examples and complexity analysis included.